21 Lutetia: Discovery and exploration

 There have been two reported stellar occultations by Lutetia, observed from Malta in 1997 and Australia in 2003, with only one chord each, roughly agreeing with IRAS measurements.

 On 10 July 2010, the European Rosetta space probe flew by Lutetia at a minimum distance of 3168 ± 7.5 km at a velocity of 15 kilometres per second on its way to the comet 67P/Churyumov-Gerasimenko.
 The flyby provided images of up to 60 meters per pixel resolution and covered about 50% of the surface, mostly in the northern hemisphere.
 The 462 images were obtained in 21 narrow- and broad-band filters extending from 0.24 to 1 μm.
 Lutetia was also observed by the visible–near-infrared imaging spectrometer VIRTIS, and measurements of the magnetic field and plasma environment were taken as well.

+Based on the rare high-resolution images captured during the flyby, a photogrammetric model was reconstructed to simulate a complete trajectory around Lutetia.
+This animation is available in two versions: a standard 2D version and a stereoscopic version, allowing for a detailed appreciation of the asteroid's relief.

 Characteristics

 Orbit

 Lutetia orbits the Sun at the distance of approximately 2.4 AU in the inner asteroid belt.
 Its orbit lies almost in the plane of ecliptic and is moderately eccentric.
 The orbital period of Lutetia is 3.8 years.